BrooksIan/SBIR_TFIDF_KMeans/README.md

 ### LSH - Results

-In the results image, you can see the documents that are the most common based on the search terms that were entered.
+In the following image, you can see the documents that are the most common based on the search terms that were entered.

 ![LSH3](https://github.com/BrooksIan/SBIR_TFIDF_KMeans/blob/master/LSH_Resutls.png "lsh3")